karmaniverous/stan/.stan/system/stan.todo.md

   - Link Roadmap (this file) prominently in README.

 Completed (recent)

+- process guarantee: enforce doc‑cadence every turn
+  - policy: replies that contain any Patch must also include a Patch to `.stan/system/stan.todo.md` and a final “Commit Message” block (hard gate).
+  - validator (near‑term): add a response‑format validator that fails composition when the doc‑cadence gate or the Patch/Full‑Listing order per file is violated.
+  - tests: add unit/smoke tests for the validator to prevent regressions.

 - snap: stash/pop confirmations and test
   - code: `handleSnap` logs “stash saved changes”, “no local changes to stash”, and “stash pop restored changes”.